reglab/land-application-detection/elpc_pipeline/README.md

 # Winter Spreading Detection Pipeline
-This folder has the code for a pipeline that produces detections
+This folder has the code for a pipeline that detects likely winter manure spreading events using satellite imagery and a trained/tuned [Yolov5](https://github.com/ultralytics/yolov5) object detection model.

-Detection Pipeline readme

-Setup:

-About the pipeline, general info and tips:
-- Location ID comes from the original files.
-So depending on the index, location ID will be set accordingly.
-For tracking, would recommend keeping that the same.
-- Image outputs are location-
-- Logging + run_ids in database.

-Notes:
+## Running code using the pipeline

+### One-time setup
+1. Clone this repository on the server/computer where you want to be running code.
+The instructions below assume a Linux/Ubuntu server.
+2. Set up a Python virtual environment: ```python -m venv venv```
+3. Activate the environment: ```source venv/bin/activate```
 - ```pip install -r requirements.txt```
-- Run command: ```python3 run_pipeline.py --config_file configs/pipeline_config.yaml --secrets_file secrets.yaml --log_level 10 ```

 pre-requisite:
 - 'gcloud auth login'